 - Putty on Windows or terminal on Linux

 Download the Raspbian image – full release or Lite – it works with both versions.
 Install Bonjour on your computer (or Avahi).

 Install the Raspbian image on the SD-card, and open it on the PC.
 You will need to open 2 files.

 Add the following text after rootwait (leave a space, keep all in a single line):

-Save both files.
-Create a new file and name it ssh (no extension) you will need this to enable ssh access.
+You will need this to enable ssh access.
 This file has to be created each time until you allow the SSH access in the Raspberry Pi config.

 Put the card in, plug the USB to the socket marked USB not PWR IN and power it up.
 Wait about 1-2 min – don’t rush it the first time.

 - Login (default): pi

 and… You know how to connect Raspberry Pi Zero, Raspberry Pi Zero W SSH USB!
 Now that you have the access to to the Raspberry Pi Zero W, you can take a look at this guide to set up the network permanently.

 You are welcome!